5 Tips to Reskill Your Workforce

 It can be tempting to completely retrain your entire team for whatever the world might throw at them in the next year… or five.
 You’re retraining them anyway, right?
 Why not give them a whole set of new skills?
 Bear in mind, however, that you need your team to be up and running quickly.
 Identify the skills that will be essential to your new business model, and train your employees on those first.
 Those skills may be as simple as doing their old jobs remotely, or you might be training certain individuals for completely new roles.
 Whatever the skills you need right now are, those are the ones to prioritize.
 The rest of your team’s shiny new skills can wait.
 (We’ll get to that a little later.)

 2. Use learning paths for individual workers.

 You need your team reskilled fast.
 Rather than training everyone with the same modules, it may make more sense to use learning paths to get specific workers up to speed quickly.
-Use a tool like SAP Litmos Training’s Competencies, which allows training administrators to target training for specific learners.
+Use a tool like Litmos Training’s Competencies, which allows training administrators to target training for specific learners.
 This tool allows L&D managers to enroll a learner in specific assignments to build competence for a new job role.